hphilpotts/miniproject-static-calculator/readme.md

 27/01/23:
 - After discovering a major issue yesterday (i.e. the calculator can't do maths) I've decided to rewrite my main.js file from the ground up.
 I feel I had overcomplicated things as I fixed bugs and added functionality, so will go back to basics - albeit with a clearer idea of how I want the logic to run.
 - Rewrite proceeding reasonably well: consecutive binary operations / equals presses or combinations of the two are working.
+- Further functionality added - odd combinations of operators now work.

 ## Bugs to resolve/features to add:
-- Allow repeated presses of `=` to redo previous operation.
-- Allow consecutive operations before evaluation.
-- Account for repeated operator presses.
+- '+/-' not working 100% perfectly - need to ensure LH number is not changed if user is operating on current RH number.

+- Some of the bigger functions need splitting up (looking at you, `evaluateInputs`...)
+- Convert to TypeScript

 - Daft mode
-- Some of the bigger functions need splitting up (looking at you, `evaluateInputs`...)
 - Sounds?
-- Convert to TypeScript